Topics Regular meeting with the German Association of the Research-based Pharmaceutical Industry (vfa)" was held

 Concluding Remarks

-Mr. Zimmer of vfa thanked the JSC for hosting this meeting, which resulted in useful discussions, and noted that he was impressed by the JSC's efforts to address issues related to Japan's Framework Policy and the pharmaceutical market, and that intensive follow-up is needed in the future.
-Nobuo Murakami, Vice Chair of the Pharmaceutical Association of Japan (PAK) International Committee, stated that while Japan and Germany are facing difficult situations with each other, they would like to make a balanced proposal in order to maintain a sustainable healthcare system, industry growth, and patient access to medicines.
-He also mentioned the usefulness and importance of face-to-face discussions and stressed that he would like to maintain the relationship and continue discussions with both vfa and the Pharmaceutical Association.
+Mr. Zimmer of vfa thanked the JPMA for hosting this meeting, which was an informative discussion, and noted that he was impressed with the JPMA's efforts to address issues related to Japan's Framework Policy and the pharmaceutical market, and that intensive follow-up is needed in the future.
+Nobuo Murakami, Vice Chairperson of the JPMA's International Affairs Committee, stated that while Japan and Germany are facing difficult situations with each other, they would like to make a balanced proposal in order to maintain a sustainable healthcare system, industry growth, and patient access to medicines.
+He also mentioned the usefulness and importance of face-to-face discussions, and stressed that both vfa and JPMA would like to maintain their relationship and continue discussions in the future.

-( Takashi Hisamura, Team Leader, Germany Team, Europe Group, Europe and America Subcommittee, International Committee)
+( Takashi Hisamura, Team Leader, Germany Team, Europe Group, International Affairs Committee, Europe and North America Subcommittee)